MD Program

 • Foundations of Patient-Centered Care

-• Mid-July through mid-June, with breaks
+• Mid-July through beginning of June, with breaks

 • Foundations of Patient-Centered Care (FPCC) is a longitudinal course that spans Phase 1 of medical school training at Penn State College of Medicine.
 It is administered within a student’s respective Society and integrated with other courses.
 In FPCC, students learn communication, professionalism, history-taking, physical examination, oral presentations, written documentation and clinical reasoning.
 The primary goal of FPCC is to prepare students to skillfully communicate, interview, examine and assess patients during the third and fourth years of medical school (and throughout their careers).
-Coursework, facilitated by Society adviser coaches, includes small group and standardized patient sessions held in the College of Medicine classrooms, as well as applied clinical skills sessions held in inpatient or outpatient settings.
+Coursework, facilitated by Clinical Skills Educators, includes small group and standardized patient sessions held in the College of Medicine classrooms, as well as applied clinical skills sessions held in inpatient or outpatient settings.
 This combination of classroom and clinical settings provides students the opportunity to apply learned skills to actual patient encounters.

-• Host Defense/Host Response
+• Host Defense Host Response

-• Mid-September to early November
+• Mid-September to end of October

-• The Host Defense/Host Response (HDHR) course addresses how the body maintains wellness and responds to threats.
+• The Host Defense Host Response (HDHR) course addresses how the body maintains wellness and responds to threats.
 The primary learning goals focus on concepts in microbiology and infectious disease, immunology and oncology.
 This eight-week integrated course spans September to November of the Phase I first year.
 Problem-based learning (PBL) serves as the course’s backbone, complemented by large-group interactive sessions, patient encounters and clinical reasoning sessions.
 There are also opportunities to integrate Health Systems Science, Health Humanities and frontiers of inquiry to add perspective and depth to the learning experience.

 • Cardiovascular Medicine

-• Mid-November through mid-December
+• Beginning of November through mid-December

 • Course provides exposure to basic concepts in histology/pathology, biochemistry, physiology, pharmacology, cardiovascular and thoracic anatomy, and clinical medicine related to cardiovascular medicine.